Starting Spiritual Conversations

 CREATES INTEREST AND CURIOSITY

 Sharing how you have found help often creates interest in others to hear more.
 If someone really wants help, they'll seek it out.
-If God is at work they likely will listen to how you discovered God's help for your life.
+If God is at work they likely will listen to how you discovered God's help for your life through understanding the Gospel.

 ALWAYS ASK PERMISSION TO SHARE